EvanChengDesign/reading-notes/code-201/things-i-want-to-know-more-about.md

 ## 27 FEB 2024

-### Explain prototypes and inheritance via an analogy from your previous work experience.
+### Explain prototypes and inheritance via an analogy from your previous work experience

-### Writing JavaSCript Code:
+### Writing JavaSCript Code

 Keep it clean and ordered.

  1. Declare your variables.
  2. Write your functions
  3. Use conditional statements.
  4. Use loops.
  5. Call the function tu run.